openfisca/openfisca-doc/openfisca-web-api/README.md

 ## Public France API

-the latest version of the France web api is [`https://fr.openfisca.org/api/v18`](https://fr.openfisca.org/api/v18).
+The latest version of the France web api is [`https://fr.openfisca.org/api/v18`](https://fr.openfisca.org/api/v18).
-Its roots are documented in [`legislation.openfisca.fr/swagger`](https://legislation.openfisca.fr/swagger).
+Its endpoints are documented in [`legislation.openfisca.fr/swagger`](https://legislation.openfisca.fr/swagger).
 The stability of this API is guaranteed over time.

 ## Use Cases